 The starting premise of the talk is that our metabolism is either in a building or using state.

-In order to stay healthy, you must replace or restore the hormones you have used or depleted.
+To stay healthy, you must replace or restore the hormones you have used or depleted.
 When you use at a greater rate than you build then you are breaking down.
 This is accelerated aging.
 It feels good to break down until it doesn’t.
 This is the body compensating for your survival.

 Breaking down at a rate greater than one can rebuild is inviting degenerative disease.
 Our ability to rebuild is reduced as we age.
 At one point Dr. Schwarzbein states that breaking down triggers rebuilding until about age 35 in women and 40 in men.
 After this point, our body greatly loses its ability to rebuild.
 Breaking down becomes aging.